Attach Files to a Task tasks.task.files.attach

 Scope:

-taskWho can execute the method: task Creator or a user with edit access to the task
+taskWho can execute the method: task Creator or a user with access permission to edit the task.

-The method tasks.task.files.attach adds a file from Disk to a task.
-The user must have read access or higher to the file.
+The method tasks.task.files.attach adds a file from Drive to a task.
+The user must have read access to the file or higher.

 Method Parameters